AdobeDocs/commerce-learn.en/help/merchant/introduction/1-2-data-grids.md

 ---
-title: [!DNL Commerce] for business users - Data grids
+title: "[!DNL Commerce] for business users - Data grids"
 description: Learn how to work with data grids in the [!DNL Commerce Admin].
 topic: Commerce
 kt: 5759